alexandre-touret/rest-apis-versioning-solution-old/docs/02-first_version.md

 ## Conclusion

 In this chapter we have seen how to specify and deal with API version numbers in a gateway and the backends.
 The [gateway configuration](../gateway/src/main/resources/application.yml) is intentionally simple and minimalistic.
 In _the real life_ we would code a dynamic routing and filtering mechanism.

 > **Note**
 >
-> In your opinion, which way is better: URI, HTTP header, Accept HTTP header?
+> In your opinion, which way is the best: URI, HTTP header, Accept HTTP header?
 And where: in the gateway or in the backend? or both?
 >
 > [Go then to chapter 3](./03-second_version.md)